christy-cs/christy-cs/README.md

 - 🔭 I am a undergrad student at the University of Illinois, Chicago
-- 🎧 My first tech was an Ipod Touch
 - 📂 I'm from Chicago, Illinois
 - 💻 Computer Science major
 - 💬 When was a junior in high school, I became interested in CS from by AP Computer Science Principles class.